What is Goat Leather?

 - Bags and other goat leather products are not as stiff as cow leather products.
 Goat leather products are flexible.

-Unless you want a rugged, insulated, and heavyweight leather product, goatskin will fair in the overall confusion of goat leather vs cow leather.
+Unless you want a rugged, insulated, and heavyweight leather product, goatskin will fall into the overall confusion of goat leather vs. cow leather.

 First, understand the difference between buffalo leather and cow leather.

-Since goat leather is soft, flexible, and supple, it is best suited for making clothing items, book covers, gloves, etc. On the other hand, buffalo leather is rough and tough, so, best suited for bags, shoes and other such articles.
+Since goat leather is soft, flexible, and supple, it is best suited for making clothing items, book covers, gloves, etc. On the other hand, buffalo leather is rough and tough, so it is best suited for bags, shoes, and other such articles.

-So, in the goat leather vs buffalo leather, the winner depends upon the area of usage.
+So, in the goat leather vs. buffalo leather debate, the winner depends upon the area of usage.

-Goat leather is one of the most economical leather in India, and therefore, goat leather price in India is affordable.
-Also, India is one of the biggest exporters of goatskin, so, goat tanning industry in India provides economical goat leather price in India.
+Goat leather is one of the most economical leathers in India, and therefore, goat leather prices in India are affordable.
+Also, India is one of the biggest exporters of goatskin, so the goat tanning industry in India provides economical goat leather prices in India.

-Multiple varieties of goat leather are available in India, so, Goat leather price in India ranges from low to high depending upon the quality asked.
-The price ranges from ₹ 50 to ₹ 500 per square feet.
+Multiple varieties of goat leather are available in India, so goat leather prices in India range from low to high depending on the quality requested.
+The price ranges from 50 to 500 per square foot.

-Goat leather products price in India also ranges depending upon quality.
-But, the Mahetri brand is offering top-end, goat leather products such as handbags, toiletry bags, DSLR bags, duffle bags, office bags, room chairs under as low as ₹1000 per piece.
-Goat leather price in India is low, and they utilize it in their favour.
+Goat leather products prices in India vary depending on the quality.
+But the MaheTri brand is offering top-end goat leather products such as handbags, toiletry bags, DSLR/camera bags, duffle bags, office bags, living room chairs, and office chairs for as little as 1000 per piece.

 Frequently Asked Questions

-Let's answer all your questions on goat leather!
+Let's answer all your questions about goat leather!